 Several opportunities and activities are available to students of criminal justice and criminology.

-Held each Spring, the annual Career Fair lets you network with local, state, federal, and private-sector criminal justice agencies.
-Learn more.
+Held each Spring, the annual Criminal Justice Career Day mutually benefits students and organizations by connecting CJC students with local, state, federal, and private-sector criminal justice agencies.
+Students and organizations can learn more here.

 The Alpha Phi Sigma national criminal justice honor society recognizes academic excellence in students.
 The organization provides members social, educational, organizational, and professional development services, among other benefits.
 Learn more.